VectorLogoZone/awesome-svg/README.md

   * [icon section on awesome-design](https://github.com/oscarotero/awesome-design#svg-icons)

 ## Logos
-[Awesome Logos](https://www.awesomelogos.org/) is the place to find SVG logos.
-I am not going to duplicate their list of  [sources](https://www.awesomelogos.org/sources/index.html) and [alternatives](https://www.awesomelogos.org/alternatives/index.html).
+[Awesome Logos](https://www.awesomelogos.org/) is the place for SVG logos:  A great search engine with the list of [sources](https://www.awesomelogos.org/sources/index.html) and [alternatives](https://www.awesomelogos.org/alternatives/index.html).

 <!-- The ones here have something noteworthy:
  * [VectorLogoZone](https://www.vectorlogo.zone) - uniform layout and free to use (including hot-linking)